stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ## 1 x Pipeline (optional)

-Pipeline nodes hold pods running for tekton based CI/CD pipelines.
+Pipeline nodes hold pods running for Tekton based CI/CD pipelines.

 The pipeline pool is optional, if there is no need for it, it will not be deployed.